Advanced bowel cancer is cancer that started in either the back passage (rectum) or large bowel (colon) and has spread to another part of the body.

-Advanced bowel cancer means the cancer has spread to other parts of the body from where it started in the large bowel (colon) or back passage (rectum).
 Your cancer might be advanced when it is first diagnosed.
-Or the cancer may come back after you were first treated.
+Or the cancer might come back after you were first treated.

 - the type of cancer

 - your general health

 Sometimes cancer can grow so that it completely blocks the bowel.
 This is called a bowel obstruction.
 The waste from the food you have digested can't get past the blockage.

 To relieve symptoms, it is sometimes possible to:

 - unblock the bowel by putting in a tube called a stent

 The surgeon puts a tube with a light at the end (colonoscope) into your bowel through the back passage (rectum).
 This is called a colonoscopy.